 - be highly proficient in English

-- be committed to enrolling in high school or university in fall 2020
+- be committed to enrolling in high school or university in Norway in fall 2022, following completion of the program;

 How to apply: